 12.00 ~ Lunch time

 Reception use the school hall to eat their lunch and have a slightly earlier lunch than the rest of the school.
-Two members of the Early Years team serve food and support the children throughout their lunch time.
+Children are supported by adults who serve food and support the children throughout their lunch time.
 A variety of nutritionally, well balanced meals are offered for lunch; including a meat, vegetarian, jacket potato and picnic option.
 Some parents also choose to send their child in with a packed lunch.
 The Reception children then play in our own outdoor area for the remainder of their lunch time.

 1.00 ~ Writing